djds23/code-class/README.md

 * [Week 4](week4.md)

 On top of this, we recommend people On top of this, we recommend people On top of this, we recommend people [work through this book if they want to read ahead.](http://learnpythonthehardway.org/book/)

+#### Set Up

+[Please see our setup instructions here.](week0.md) We would appreciate everyone do their best to get their environment set up before walking in the door.
+If you need any set up help, please feel free to reach out!

 #### Personal Laptop Policy